automenta/mb7/doc/README.vsn.md

 ### Tags: Wands of Intent

-Tags are the heartbeat of SemanticScribe.
+Tags are the heartbeat of Netention.
 Users add them to NObjects—like `"task"`, `"public"`, or `"friend"`—and watch as the app reacts instantly.
 A tag like `"public": yes` shares an NObject with the world, while `"need": "volunteers"` flags it for semantic matching, connecting it to others who can help.